Here's What The Color Of Your Period Blood Means

 Dark red

-When your blood is a dark, rusty red color, you’re usually bleeding a moderate amount, but the blood hasn't had an opportunity to come out right away.
-For instance, you might notice this color when you first wake up in the morning because, when you're sleeping, you don't have gravity helping the blood out.
-"It condenses and congeals, and it comes out almost liver-colored," says Dr. Dardik.
-Other colors
+When your blood is a dark, rusty red colour, you’re usually bleeding a moderate amount, but the blood hasn't had an opportunity to come out right away.
+For instance, you might notice this colour when you first wake up in the morning because, when you're sleeping, you don't have gravity helping the blood out.
+"It condenses and congeals, and it comes out almost liver-coloured," says Dr. Dardik.
+Other colours

 "Day one and two blood tends to be bright red because it's coming right out and you see it right away," says Dr. Dardik.
 It's during these first few days that your flow tends to be heaviest and, therefore, this is also when you'll probably see the most clots.